Renfrewshire derby: Recent meetings

 After St Mirren were relegated from the Premiership at the end of 2014–15 and Morton were promoted from League One, the sides met for the first time in the league for 15 years.
-The meetings in the Championship since are detailed below.
+The meetings in the Championship since (plus one Scottish League Cup match, their most recent meeting as of 2025) are detailed below:

-Early History (1874–1901)
+Early history (1874–1901)

 Two of the oldest professional football clubs in Scotland, Morton were formed 1874 in Greenock, while the St Mirren cricket club was founded a year later.
 Its members branched off into rugby and then football in 1877.
 Despite their proximity to each other they wouldn't meet for another five years.
 After St Mirren defeated Yoker 8–0 and Morton overcame Johnstown Rovers 2–1 in the first round of the 1882–83 Scottish Cup they were drawn to face each other in the second round.
 The match was played at Cappielow on 30 September 1882 and the home side ran out comfortable victors, winning 5–1.

 St Mirren were founder members of the Scottish Football League in 1890 but, as Morton didn't join the league until 1893 with the formation of the old Second Division, the first league meeting wasn't until 1900.
 Played at Cappielow on 1 September 1900, there was similar result as Morton overcame their rivals 1–0.

 In the intervening years, the sides met eight times in the Renfrewshire Cup.
 The first of these came in 1884, two years after Morton's 5–1 Scottish Cup win.
 On 20 December 1884, a crowd of 4,500 people watched an entertaining third round match end 3–4 at Westmarch in Paisley.
 St Mirren would not get their first victory against their rivals until their next meeting on 10 December 1887.
 A crowd of 4,000 people witnessed St Mirren's 2–0 victory in the third round match at Westmarch.
 As the century drew to a close, the teams met for the first time in a Renfrewshire Cup Final.
 St Mirren were looking to win their third Renfrewshire Cup in-a-row and seventh overall, while Morton were aiming for a second title when the original match on 29 April 1899 was played at the neutral Underwood Park in Paisley.
 A 1–1 draw meant the need for a replay a week later at the same venue which Morton won 2–0.